Paguiar735/capstone_project_computer_vision_by_ifam/README.md

 Given the fact that we couldn't find the necessary resources in town to build a more elaborate POC in a timely manner, we decided to source them from abroad.
 These resources are scheduled to arrive roughly in the first half of 2023.

+> **Note**: the entry in the country of the resistor kit with 100 different resistance values has been rejected by Brazilian Customs.
+I'll try looking for them in the nearby free trade zone, since finding that many different resistor values will not only be difficult, but also expensive.
+I'll get back to this repository once I have it sorted out.

 ## Case Study

 TODO